F-Jan/F-Jan/README.md

 ### Hey

-My name is Jan.
-I love to develop Software and also to learn new technologies.
+My name is Jan.<br/>
+I love developing software and learning new technologies.